markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

-So, to create an instance of a record, you use the `#` symbol, the name of the record, and then values for the members, positionally, like in functions, but using curly braces.
+So, to create an instance of a record, you use the `#` symbol, the name of the record, and then values for the members, positionally, like in functions, but using curly braces (there is also a way of using the names of the members explicitly when creating instances; we'll see that below.
+The trade-offs are the same as with functions).
 Once we have values of `Person` type, we can call the `riskFactor` function on them (and them, of course, write tests):

 ![](Records/CallingTheFUnction.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Ae00f4849-fe23-45e3-8ca0-de542fab6857%28chapter05_structured%29%2F6455317040172258024)